fairhopeweb/xero-layan-git/README.md

 ## Compatibility Issues :

+**Debian :**

-**Debian :** This script was based **KDENeon** so your experience may vary on other *Debian* based distros when it comes to package availability, meaning on some **LTS** releases packages may be older than the required versions so some of the configs might look out of place.
+> This script was based on **KDENeon** so your experience may vary on other *Debian* based distros when it comes to package availability, meaning on some **LTS** releases packages may be older than the required versions so some of the configs might look out of place.
 It's highly recommended to be on newer distros based on 21.10 for better experience...
-I will update the script accordingly once a solution is found. **USE AT YOUR OWN RISK**
+I will update the script accordingly once a solution is found.

-**Customized Distros :** On *some* distros *some* theme elements might *NOT* be applied.
+**Customized Distros :**

+> On *some* distros *some* theme elements might *NOT* be applied.
 It could be due to a proprietary configurations.
 For example some distros opt to use **LightDM** as opposed to **SDDM** which is used in my rice, so that part won't get themed.
 Also, others have weird **Grub** configs which won't allow my theme to work etc...
 I can't do much in this regard, you will have to check with Distro Developers on how to fix them issues.
 Out of my hands....
 I did my best...

 ## Script will do the following steps :